-Figures 7 and Figure 8 show the pedestrian-shed and the density of people within a quarter and half-mile radius.
+Figures 7 and 8 show the pedestrian-shed and the density of people within a quarter and half-mile radius to the Executive Park.
 These figures show that the area is well placed to allow walking or bicycle connections between the major commercial centers just to the north, and that there are also relatively high densities of people just to the north in the Deer Crossing neighborhood.
-Perhaps more importantly, Figure 8 does not show the additional residential potential that may be realized by the continuing buildout of the Mashpee Commons area.
-Parts of Mashpee Commons are located within a 5-minute walk (quarter mile) of the Executive Park and Mashpee Commons has a permit for an additional 482 housing units and so there is potential for significant additional residential units on the remaining undeveloped land in the vicinity.
-Looking at this area with a view to alternatives, the Executive Park's proximity to this potential development seems to indicate a significant future opportunity for this Project Area.
+Perhaps more importantly, Figure 8 shows the existing population desnity in the area, but there is additional residential development potential that may be realized by continuing buildout of the Mashpee Commons area.
+Parts of Mashpee Commons are located within a 5-minute walk (quarter mile) of the Executive Park and Mashpee Commons has a permit for an additional 482 housing units and therefore, there is the potential for significant additional residential units on lots on the undeveloped land in the vicinity.
+Looking at this area with a view to alternative development options, the Executive Park's proximity to this potential development seems to indicate a significant future opportunity for this Project Area.